sanctuary-systems-com/sanctuary-systems/content/collections/pages/home.md

     enabled: true
   -
     id: m5wme04w
-    lead_title: 'Why Choose Rogue Core?'
+    lead_title: 'Why Choose Haven Core?'
-    title: 'Unleash the Power of Local AI'
+    title: 'Unleash full power Local AI'
-    description: 'Rogue Core is more than a product—it’s your toolkit for crafting a smarter, private, and fully autonomous home.
+    description: 'Haven Core is more than a product—it’s your toolkit for crafting a powerful, private, and fully autonomous home.
 Designed with creators in mind, it gives you the freedom to innovate, reclaim control, and safeguard your sanctuary.'
     image: pcb.png
     usps:
       -
         id: m5wmfi34
-        title: 'Custom PCIe port for GPU'
-        description: 'Keep your data where it belongs—in your hands.
-Rogue Core’s offline capabilities ensure your personal information stays private, free from prying eyes or invasive cloud services.'
+        title: 'Lightning-fast Local AI'
+        description: 'This custom Raspberry Pi 5 has a PCIe port that unlocks GPU-powered AI voice assistance (LLMs).'
         type: new_set
         enabled: true
       -
         id: m5wmggc3
-        title: 'Rasberry Pi'
-        description: 'Featuring a PCIe port, Rogue Core enables you to connect powerful GPUs, giving you the muscle to run advanced AI models and create systems tailored to your unique needs.'
+        title: 'Designed for Efficiency'
+        description: 'Raspberry Pi 5 Foundation: Delivers exceptional energy efficiency for your smart home setup.'
         type: new_set
         enabled: true
       -
         id: m5wmgpxf
-        title: 'Innovate Your Way'
-        description: 'With its modular design and open platform, Rogue Core lets you take full control of your home automation.
-Tinker, build, and customize to create a system that’s truly yours.'
+        title: 'Easy Setup'
+        description: "Get started effortlessly with a pre-installed kit or an easy-to-use installation image.
+Whether you're a DIY enthusiast or a first-time creator, setup is seamless"
+        type: new_set
+        enabled: true
+      -
+        id: m5xxutu9
+        title: 'Compact, Premium Form Factor'
+        description: 'The Mini ITX form factor provides flexibility for repurposing PC components like a PSU and cases for upgradeability and customization—all while maintaining a premium, compact build.'
         type: new_set
         enabled: true
     type: product